Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

+## 2020/10/20
+I have revised the JAVA codes I learned last lesson in school.

 ## 2020/10/19
 I succeeded to hack the 3rd level of the site.
 However, the fourth level is even harder.